Former FBI agent charged with leaking classified docs to expose 'systemic biases': report

 Albury shared the documents sometime between February 2016 and Jan.
 31, 2017, prosecutors allege.
 He had most recently been assigned to counterterrorism operations at the Minneapolis-St. Paul International Airport.

-Albury's attorneys, JaneAnne Murray and Joshua Dratel, said in a statement that Albury served the U.S. with distinction domestically and in Iraq and "accepts full responsibility for the conduct set forth in the Information."
+Albury's attorneys, JaneAnne Murray and Joshua Dratel, said in a statement that Albury served the U.S. with distinction domestically and in Iraq and "accepts full responsibility for the conduct set forth in the Information.

 FBI'S McCABE SUSPECTED IN LEAK AGAINST WHITE HOUSE